Surface . . .

 “Hmmm.”
 Undyne came next to her, sticking her spear into the ground.
 “He’s greedy, asking for something in return that you can’t give him.”

 “That you can give him?”
 This conversation didn’t sound well.
 “You want me to spear him?”
 Frisk didn’t reply.
 Which meant she was at least unconsciously thinking about it.
 Which, since this human hadn’t hurt a soul and wanted another human to die?
-“He want a relationship?”
+Not to mention, she had wiped her lips like she tasted something terrible.
+“He wants a relationship.”
 Frisk jabbed her heel even deeper into the ground.
 That was it.
 The scumbag wasn’t going to let Frisk have more time, without Frisk offering herself in exchange.
 “Can we offer something else in return?”

 “I didn’t even say anything.”
 Frisk looked at the ground.